 Let’s get acquainted with two of the most critical deadlines our buyer will encounter once she gets into contract: the board package submission deadline and the Loan Commitment Letter deadline (“Commitment Date“).

 Sally Streetwise has ten business days to submit her board package.
 Unless she has three business days.
-But remember that the three-business-day deadline begins to run at the expiration of an entirely different thirty or forty-five-calendar-day Commitment Date.
+However, remember that the three-business-day deadline begins to run at the expiration of an entirely different thirty or forty-five-calendar-day Commitment Date.
 Or it begins to run sooner.

 This way, they will know ahead of time whether the board requires the commitment letter.
 The broker and the buyer should work together to get the board package as complete as possible.
 As a result, the only open item remaining while approaching the Commitment Date will be the lender’s issuance of a Commitment Letter.

 Once parties are in contract, Sally Streetwise should start working on her loan with her banker and the broker’s board package.
-Both are not to beat the deadlines but rather meet the deadlines with the best work product possible within the time permitted.
+Both are not to beat the deadlines but instead meet the deadlines with the best work product possible within the time permitted.

-It would be best to obtain the gift letter and have that condition cleared from the commitment letter, rather than having the commitment letter issued with the open condition.
+It would be best to obtain the gift letter and have that condition cleared from the commitment letter rather than having the commitment letter issued with the open condition.
 What if Sally’s parents refuse to sign a “gift letter” for the funds they provided her?
-We need to discover these potential issues while in the contingency period rather than after the contingency has lapsed.
+We need to discover these potential issues in the contingency period rather than after the contingency has lapsed.

 This way, they take the time to prepare a board package that shows Sally in the best light.
 Sometimes this means waiting until the most recent bank statements are available from the buyer’s bank or waiting until the perfect source of a professional reference returns from vacation.

 What should Sally do when she obtains a commitment letter that is still subject to a satisfactory appraisal.
 But the appraisal has not yet been conducted or approved by the bank?
-In such a case, the typical real estate contract states that a commitment letter subject to an appraisal is not a “Commitment Letter” as defined in the contract.
+In such a case, the typical real estate contract states that a commitment letter subject to an appraisal is not a “Commitment Letter” defined in the contract.
 Unless and until the appraisal condition is satisfied.
 The first goal would be to ensure the appraisal is satisfied before sending the Commitment Letter as part of the board package.

 In such a case, the buyer may decide to provide the commitment letter even though it is still subject to an appraisal.
-However, the buyer should state that it is a preliminary commitment letter with their right to cancel still intact under the standard commitment letter contingency clause.
+However, the buyer should state that it is a preliminary commitment letter.
+The buyer keeps the right to cancel under the standard commitment letter contingency clause.

 Buyers should take note that in the world of contract law for a real estate transaction, there is a difference between:

 For example, take the case where a buyer with a finance contingency has done her best to cooperate with the bank to obtain a commitment letter.
 Still, through no fault of her own, the bank cannot issue the commitment letter before the typical thirty-day deadline.
 In such a case, the buyer would potentially have the right to cancel the contract.

 Requesting an extension in such a circumstance comes with risk.
 If the seller disagrees (and there is no requirement that they do), the buyer must rush to submit the board package or risk becoming in breach of the contract, potentially subjecting the buyer to the deposit’s loss.